Ohad2245/Crypto/README.md

 on the downCoin page-
 the coins that have dropped in the last hour and the last day.
-To start trading you need to register on the registration page and then log in, There is full authentication in partnership with Firebase
+To start trading you need to register on the registration page and then log in, There is full authentication in partnership with Firebase.
+I used Redux to access API requests from anywhere in the application.